 Graham fits all the lodges in the South West himself, so has many hundred lodge installations under his belt, from the flattest sites (such as old tennis courts) to the most challenging locations, including in the middle of a lake and on the side of a woodland slope!
 We always strive to give the best in customer service, from first meeting you, through taking your order, to delivery and fitting of your lodge.

-We have all four sizes fully installed and available to view adjoining our garden at Wood Farm, so we are spoilt for choice when we or our teenagers have a party!
+We have all five sizes fully installed and available to view adjoining our garden at Wood Farm, so we are spoilt for choice when we or our teenagers have a party!